Paris, France Airbnb Rules & Regulations

 Change of Use Regulations: If homeowners wish to convert a secondary residence into a short-term rental, they may need city approval for the change of use, which includes possibly purchasing an equivalent commercial space.

-Night Price Monitoring: Beginning in 2024, new regulations will require platforms like Airbnb to notify users of listings that are priced significantly above average in similar categories, particularly during events like the Olympics.
-This aims to prevent price gouging for rentals during peak demand times.
+Night Price Monitoring: Beginning in 2024, new regulations required platforms like Airbnb to notify users of listings that are priced significantly above average in similar categories, particularly during events like the Olympics.
+This aimed to prevent price gouging for rentals during peak demand times.

-Compliance and Consequences: There are strict penalties for non-compliance, such as renting beyond the 120-day limit, including potential fines and prohibition from future rentals.
+Compliance and Consequences: There are strict penalties for non-compliance, such as renting beyond the 90-day limit, including potential fines and prohibition from future rentals.

 Reporting to Authorities: Airbnb is mandated to share data with local authorities regarding short-term rentals, including earnings and guest information, which helps facilitate monitoring and enforcement against illegal listings.

-These regulations reflect Paris's efforts to manage short-term rental impacts on housing availability, ensure fair pricing, and provide transparency in the rental market, while preparing for a surge in tourist activity due to major global events.
+These regulations reflect Paris's efforts to manage short-term rental impacts on housing availability, ensure fair pricing, and provide transparency in the rental market, while addressing the surge in tourist activity due to major global events.